Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Pros & Cons

-Progressive, Allstate, and Liberty Mutual are the best car insurance policies in Vermont.
-Progressive is the top overall for its budget-friendly rates of $58 a month and wide coverage options, earning high customer approval.
-Allstate offers competitive discounts like 40% off in the Drivewise program.
-Lastly, Liberty Mutual is known for policies you can customize to fit your unique needs.
+Progressive is the top overall for its budget-friendly rates of $58 a month and wide coverage options.
+Allstate offers competitive discounts like 40% off with the Drivewise program.
+Lastly, Liberty Mutual is known for its customizable policies to fit your unique needs.

 As you read this Vermont auto insurance guide, you’ll learn about the car insurance coverage rates and options in Vermont and all the in-between.
-So, let’s start off with the top 10 car insurance in Vermont.
+So, let’s start off with the top 10 car insurance companies in Vermont.

 Our Top 10 Company Picks: Best Car Insurance in Vermont